-- The company (product design, promotion, pricing, placement, service, sales)
+- The company (product or service design, promotion, pricing, placement, service, sales)

 - The competitors (and how their market offerings interact in the market environment)

-- Who are my consumers, and how should I segment and prioritise them?
+- Who are my consumers, and how should I segment and prioritize them?

 - What are they looking for within my category?